zhanglingfei/hello-world-ci-cd/README.md

 ### 1. Unified Monitoring Platform:
    - Datadog offers a single platform for monitoring infrastructure, applications, and logs.
-   - Benefit: Centralizes monitoring across your entire stack, including GKE, Node.js, and any other services you might be using.
+   - Benefit: Centralizes monitoring across entire stack, including GKE, Node.js, and any other services you might be using.

 #### 2. Advanced Application Performance Monitoring (APM):
    - Datadog APM provides detailed insights into Node.js application performance.